Dubai International Airport

-Dubai International Airport is situated in the Al Garhoud district, 2.54 NM east of Dubai and spread over an area of 1,750 ha of land.
-Terminal 3 is the second-largest building in the world by floor space and the largest airport terminal in the world.
-In July 2019, Dubai International airport installed the largest solar energy system in the region's airports as part of Dubai's goal to reduce 30 percent of the city energy consumption by 2030.
+The airport is situated in the Al Garhoud district, 2.54 NM east of the city center of Dubai and spread over an area of 1,750 ha of land.
+Terminal 3 is the fourth-largest building in the world by floor space and the largest airport terminal in the world.
+In July 2019, the airport installed the largest solar energy system in the region's airports as part of Dubai's goal to reduce 30 per cent of the city energy consumption by 2030.

-Emirates Airline has its hub airport in Dubai International (DXB) and has their own terminal 3 with 3 concourses that they share with Flydubai.
+Emirates' main hub is DXB.
+It is the primary operator from terminal 3, which consists of three concourses.
 The Emirates hub is the largest airline hub in the Middle East; Emirates handles 51% of all passenger traffic and accounts for approximately 42% of all aircraft movements at the airport.
-Dubai Airport is also the base for low-cost carrier flydubai which handles 13% of passenger traffic and 25% of aircraft movements at DXB.
+The airport is also the base for low-cost carrier Flydubai, which handles 13% of passenger traffic and 25% of aircraft movements at DXB.
 The airport has a total capacity of 90 million passengers annually.
-As of January 2016, there are over 7,700 weekly flights operated by 140 airlines to over 270 destinations across all inhabited continents.
-Over 63% of travelers using the airport in 2018 were connecting passengers.
+As of January 2025, over 8,500 weekly flights are operated by more than 100 airlines to over 270 destinations across all inhabited continents.
+Almost half of the travelers using the airport are connecting passengers.

-In 2014 Dubai International indirectly supported over 400,000 jobs and contributed over US$26.7 billion to the economy, which represented around 27% of Dubai's GDP and 21% of the employment in Dubai.
+In 2014, the airport indirectly supported over 400,000 jobs and contributed over US$26.7 billion to Dubai's economy, representing around 27% of Dubai's GDP and 21% of employment in the city.

+DXB is planned to close once the expanded Al Maktoum International Airport (DWC) is fully operational.
+DWC will supersede DXB as Dubai's main airport and is planned to become the world's largest and busiest airport in terms of passengers, cargo and aircraft movements.